chameleon-lizard/autorice/README.md

 ## TODO
 - Creating a backup of all the user files and revert to previous rice feature
-- Renting a server to invoke this script using curl
 - Port this to Arch
 - Port this to Debian-based distros
 - Port this to Fedora (I will probably never do it, so help needed!)